-Did you know that you can now create a Facebook cover video in just a few minutes?
+Did you know that you can now make a video that can be used for your Facebook cover in just a few minutes?
 And, that you can enhance your page and attract more fans and shares simply by doing that?
 Well, it is true.

-And, with this article, I will walk you through the basic steps of video cover creation and at the same time, explain the reasons behind such a process through the latest numbers and of course, some real-life examples.
+And, with this article, I will walk you through the basic steps of creating your Facebook page cover video and at the same time, explain the reasons behind such a process through the latest numbers and of course, some real-life examples.

 The constant evolution of visual media